Cadifam/DBCFinalProject/README.md

 ## Target Variable Analysis:

     -Load the cleaned loan dataset
     -Perform a target variable analysis
     -Build a Validation Framework
--Divide the dataset into three (3) - Training dataset 60% - Validation dataset 20% - Testing dataset 20%
+    -Divide the dataset into three (3)
+        -Training dataset 60%
+        -Validation dataset 20%
+        -Testing dataset 20%

 ## Feature Engineering:

     -Seperate the dataset into numerical attributes and categorical attributes -perform the one-hot encoding
     -convert the dataframe into dict
     -DictVectorizer
     -(fit) the train_dict

 ## Train The Model:

     -LogisticRegression
     -compaire predicted truth vrs ground truth

 The predictions of the model: a two-column matrix.
 The first column contains the probability that the target is zero (the application will be approved).
 The second column contains the opposite probability (the target is one, and the application will be rejected).
 The output of the (probabilities) is often called soft predictions.
 These tell us the probability of rejection as a number between zero and one.
 It’s up to us to decide how to interpret this number and how to use it.

 ## Saving The Model:

     -import pickle
     -specifyging where to save the file
     -save the model

 ## Testing the Model: